freifeld/fastSCSP/Readme.md

 3) C++.

 The results/timings reported in our ICIP paper were obtained using the Python wrapper.
-The Matlab wrapper produces results that are very similar (but not 100% identical) to the results from the Python wrapper.

-Note that while we have tested the Python wrapper extensively, we hardly tested the Matlab and C++ wrappers.
+The Matlab and C++ wrappers produce results that are very similar (but not 100% identical) to the results from the Python wrapper.
+While we have tested the Python wrapper extensively, we hardly tested the Matlab and C++ wrappers.
 However, they all wrapp the same CUDA kernels.

-Remark: while most of the work is done in CUDA, there are still some bookkeeping and minor computations that are done outside the CUDA kernels.
-Thus, as to be expected, the C++ version is faster than the Python and Matlab versions.
+While most of the work is done in CUDA, there are still some bookkeeping and minor computations that are done outside the CUDA kernels.
+Thus, as to be expected, the C++ wrapper is faster than the Python and Matlab versions.
+The python wrapper also sometimes halts a little the first time it is called (it seems to be less related to the generation of pyc files, and more related to argparse).

 OS
 --
-The Python and Matlab wrappers were developed/tested on both Ubuntu 12.04 64-bit and Ubuntu 14.04 64-bit.
+All three wrappers were developed/tested on both Ubuntu 12.04 64-bit and Ubuntu 14.04 64-bit.
 The Python wrapper was also tested on Windows 7 Professional 64-bit.
-The Matlab wrapper should *probably* work on Windows and Mac.
+The Matlab and C++ wrapper should *probably* work on Windows.

+Regardin Mac: we are fairly optimistic about it, but as we don't have access at the moment to a Mac with CUDA set up we couldn't test it.

 General Requirements
 --------------------